EVENTS & TOURS

 Join top Texas birders to look for special Hill Country birds that nest on the Refuge.
 Painted Bunting, Canyon Towhee, Vermilion Flycatcher, Black-throated Sparrow, and Grasshopper Sparrow possibilities to name a few.

 We’re leaving this trip intentionally vague so we can be flexible.
-Shelia Hargis and Laurie Foss will be your leaders for this adventure.
-They will be monitoring the birds seen throughout the festival and will use that information to determine the location for this trip.
+Your leaders will be monitoring the birds seen throughout the festival and will use that information to determine the location for this trip.
 We may decide to try to re-find rarities or we may decide to go birding in one of our favorite Refuge tracts.
 Wherever we end up, you can expect to see some great Hill Country birds and have a great time.
 If you’re the type person who likes surprises or likes to go with the flow, this is the tour for you!

 SPECIALTY BIRDING TOURS